 \subsection{Variability Across Patients}

-A major challenge in securing AID systems lies in the significant variability between patients, both within and across different individuals (intra- and inter-patient variability).
-Each patient’s physiological responses, lifestyle, and treatment regimen are unique, making it difficult to develop universal security models that adapt to these personalized characteristics.
-Personalized cyberattacks targeting these patient-specific variabilities pose a considerable threat, and current security systems are often rigid, failing to accommodate such nuances.
-Future AID systems security models need to dynamically account for patient heterogeneity, while still offering robust protection against diverse cyber threats.
+For monitoring of system and physiological states, a major challenge is distinguishing abnormal patterns from a patient’s normal behaviour, which requires accounting for both intra- and inter-patient variability.
+Each patient’s physiological responses, lifestyle, and treatment regimen are unique, making it difficult to develop universal monitoring models that adapt to these personalised characteristics.
+Future security monitors for AID systems need to dynamically accommodate patient heterogeneity while maintaining detection performance across the device lifecycle.